Influencer marketing statistics to know in 2025

 Thanks to the rise of tools like ChatGPT, there seems to be no getting away from AI.
 But no matter your feelings about it, you can certainly use it to your advantage.
 Whether you’re using it to help automate your influencer campaigns, or working with AI influencers to help promote your products—here are some interesting statistics to get you thinking. 🤖

-• 48% of people use AI in their influencer marketing campaigns
+• 63% of marketers say they’ll use AI in their influencer campaigns

 If you’re wondering what an AI influencer might look like, take a look at Nobody Sausage.
 This AI character regularly works with big name brands on campaigns designed to stop the scroll on social media.